 - Pro: If you are worried about pain and bleeding, this method is often painless and post-operative bleeding is usually light.

 - Con: Even though it is a minor one, it still is technically a surgery which comes with the risks inherent to it.
 In about 1% of cases, there is the possibility that a second procedure might be necessary in the following weeks due to tissue retention.
-There is a very low risk of uterine perforation, hemorrhage, reaction to anesthesia or infection.
+There is a very low risk of uterine perforation, hemorrhage, reaction to anesthesia, infection or intrauterine adhesions (scar tissue in the uterus).

 - Con: You cannot drive a motor vehicle for 24 hours following the procedure.